Latest Posts

 Businesses will be obligated to allocate tips and service charges “fairly” among workers.
 Although the legislation does not specify what constitutes fair allocation, this is expected to be clarified in due course.
 Employers will be required to have a written policy outlining the fair, transparent, and consistent distribution of tips.

-Tips and service charges must be paid to eligible workers no later than the end of the month following the month in which the tip or service charge was received.
+Tips and service charges must be paid to eligible workers no later than the end of the month following the month in which the tip or service charge was received from th

 4. Record-Keeping Requirements